criscara-dev/dendron-cc/vault/books.the-great-rat-race-escape.md

 Cinderella Principle
 Critical path strategy: without a defined problem, also the solution remain undefined; put yourself in the face of a problem and you won't get lost.
-The right book strategy: read the book that you need to read to solve the next problem in your 3A cycle
+The right book strategy: read the book that you need to read to solve the next problem in your 3A cycle Search Cipher Strategy: hunt for search cipher to unlock knowledge The Productocracy Strategy: pull not push;
+Are you a pusher (seller of perceived/ not relative value) ?
+3 Os: Obstructive, Obvious, Outrageous